IvanGavlik/HellenaFE/README.md

 ## TODO
 * docker best practice and docker ignore
 * angular.json (offical doc) see best practices and implement options
+* docker image is not working on local machine problem nginx configuration root url access like search for angular

 ## publish to Heroku